obln/PiStatsServer/README.md

 # PiStatsServer
-This tool is a lightweight HTTP server that wraps Broadcom's `vcgencmd` and its respective Python bindings that expose various readout endpoints that can be used to remotely measure temperature, clock speed and other information.
+This tool is a lightweight HTTP server that wraps Broadcom's `vcgencmd` and its respective Python bindings that expose various readout endpoints that can be used to remotely measure temperature, clock speed and throttling state of a Raspberry PI.

 ## Endpoints
 | Endpoint | Description | Call |